 jfk-lax-jfk 500 would specify a trip from New York to Los Angeles that you got a 500-mile redeemable miles bonus for.

-This website is not affiliated in any way with Delta Air Lines.
+Delta's guide to miles earning on its own tickets is here and with partners is here.
+I make my best guess, but remember that this website is not affiliated in any way with Delta Air Lines.
 No guarantee of accuracy is made; Delta is the final authority on how many miles they actually award.
-A discrepancy of a few miles is nothing to be alarmed about, because I probably round numbers a bit differently than Delta does.
-If you get this site to produce a really incorrect result, I'd appreciate hearing about it so I can fix it (I'm ttjoseph on FlyerTalk; send me a PM).
+A discrepancy of a few miles can be expected because I probably round numbers a bit differently than Delta does.
+If you get a really incorrect result, I'd appreciate hearing about it so I can fix it (I'm ttjoseph on FlyerTalk; send me a PM).